virayrauljr2019/sequence-d/README.md

 # sequence-d
-had trouble with this assignment
+I had a hard time doing the code